 1. Validation.
 Professional service websites are critically important in the RFQ/RFP stage when corporate buyers are reviewing potential bidders—or searching for new ones.
-And lenders, investors, and financial partners often look to the primary website for evidence of clearly articulated goals and a unique selling proposition.
+Lenders, investors, and financial partners often look to the primary website for evidence of clearly articulated goals and a unique selling proposition.

 2. Communication.
 As even small businesses become further geographically distributed, a primary domain provides continuity of communication among team members (domain-based email) and a great place to centralize internal and external news.

 3. Distinction.
 The corporate website is also a place to distinguish your company from contenders.
 This only works, of course, if your site is not a common template with clichéd stock photos.
-Those sites are possibly worse than none at all...
+Those sites are possibly worse than having none at all.

 With an existing site that lacked distinction, Pro-Active Performance was one of many highly capable businesses that was easily overlooked online.
 “Get me in the door” was the creative brief.

-1. Identify Pro-Active's distinctive methodology and feature it prominently online.
-This involved a series of interviews which led to identification of core processes and a storytelling home page infographic.
+1. Identify Pro-Active’s distinctive methodology and feature it prominently online.
+This involved a series of interviews that led to identification of core processes and a storytelling homepage infographic.

 2. Showcase the deeply talented team, many of whom are well-known in the industry.
 Rebranded as “The Outthink Tank,” TFR used a hexagonal theme graphic from the central strategy document to format team images.